Quantcast

 Back to Top

-If you don’t have the time or interest to pore over abstracts or dryly written academic research findings, blogs can save you some time and provide a little humor and entertainment along the way.
-There are numerous brain blogs on the Web, many of which reference new breakthroughs in neuroscience, thus providing valuable information in a user-friendly way.
+There are numerous neuroscience and brain blogs on the Web, many of which reference new breakthroughs in neuroscience, thus providing valuable information in a user-friendly way.
 Here are our favorites.

 • Blogs are rarely sources of impartial information.
-The blogger often has an opinion on the topic he’s writing about, so beware of embedded bias.
+The blogger often has an opinion on the topic that's covered in the blog, so be aware of bias.

 • Credibility can be another question.
-It’s worthwhile to always check out the author(s) of a blog to determine credibility and to gain perspective.
-Obviously you’ll want to steer clear of blogs written by kids about the effects of various drugs on their brains, but all research has some bias, and even among researchers, physicians, and professors there is a range of authority and perspectives that may affect their opinions on certain topics.
+It’s worthwhile to always check out the author(s) of a blog to determine credibility and gain perspective.
+All research has some bias, and even among researchers, physicians and professors, there is a range of authority and perspectives that may affect their opinions on certain topics.

 Back to Top

 More and more teachers—from elementary to college level—are posting their curricula online, turning the Internet into a huge database of educational resources.
-Whether you need sample lesson plans, assignments or exams, ideas for labs or projects, or an entire college course syllabus, you can find it all on the Web.
+Whether you need sample lesson plans, assignments or exams, or ideas for labs and projects, teaching neuroscience and the brain for kids is easy with help from the Web.

-• Be especially cognizant of your audience if you’ll be using brain images for a lecture or presentation.
-MRI scans might be very useful when shown at a professional conference, but of little interest to young school students who would likely learn much more from a virtual talking brain.
+• Be aware of your audience if you’ll be using brain images for a lecture or presentation.
+MRI scans might be very useful when shown at a professional conference, but of little interest to young school students.
 Use particular discretion when displaying images of cadaver brains, which may be considered unethical and offensive to some individuals.

 Back to Top